-The Circuit Stewards are pleased to report on how these objectives have been pursued during 2020/21:
+The Circuit Stewards are pleased to report on how these objectives have been pursued during 2021/22:

-- The Circuit has continued to encourage missional thinking and involvement through night shelter projects, Food Bank, the Live at Home Scheme and a new project raising money for Christian Aid.
-This last named has succeeded in engaging a wide cross-section of the Circuit with enthusiasm. - Circuit identity and unity has visibly improved in and through an increasingly successful series of Circuit Services and events planned jointly by the team of ordained ministers. - The Circuit has begun to create a plan for future maintenance using quinquennial inspection reports as a base.
+- The Circuit has continued to encourage missional thinking and involvement through night shelter projects, Food Bank, the Live at Home Scheme. - Circuit identity and unity has visibly improved in and through an increasingly successful series of Circuit Services and events planned jointly by the team of ordained ministers. - The Circuit has begun to create a plan for future maintenance using quinquennial inspection reports as a base.
 Due to the complexity of the Circuit's property portfolio this has not been as straightforward as had been hoped.
-The Circuit continues to seek ways to move this forward. - The Circuit has responded to the changes in working practices demanded by COVID 19 by providing video worship and worship on Zoom, Zoom Bible Studies and discussions and by supporting churches as they created risk assessments etc to ensure their activities are COVID secure. - Due to the global pandemic the Circuit has moved many of its governance activities online and has adapted its procedures as necessary in line with Methodist CPD and the advice from the Methodist Connexional Team.
+The Circuit continues to seek ways to move this forward. - The Circuit is reviewing its activities and organisation in the light of changes brought by COVID & other societal factors.